BrkRaw/brkraw/README.md

 The **BrkRaw** module designed to cover the needs from various type of user as much as possible, including MRI system operator, maintainer, MR sequence developer, imaging researcher, and data scientist.
-This module provides easy-to-access of the Bruker's PVdataset from PV 5 to PV 6, (has not been tested for above versions)
+This module provides easy-to-access of the Bruker's PVdataset from PV 5 to PV 6.0.1 (it has not been tested for above versions)

 - preserving the subject position and orientation to converted the NifTi1 file.
 - correction of animal orientation based on the species and position.
 (Anterior of subject is Anterior)